wjladams/isahp2016-montessori/README.md

 * Aid the Montessori teacher in assigning jobs to students based upon preferences.
 * Perform an analysis to understand what groups of children prefer which jobs.
 * Create a web application where this information is visible.
+* Create a methodology and software so that other Montessori teachers can use the methods we develop.